 Under the terms of federal and state grants, additional audits may be requested by the grantor agencies and certain costs may be questioned as not being appropriate expenditures under the terms of the grants.
 Such audits could lead to a request for reimbursement to the grantor agencies.

-Schedule of Findings and Questioned Costs
+Schedule of Findings and Questioned Costs For the Year Ended June 30, 2023

 SECTION I - SUMMARY OF AUDITOR'S RESULTS